imperialCHEPI/healthgps/architecture.md

 # Simulation Executive

 The *simulation executive* creates the simulation running environment, instructs the *simulation engine* to evaluate the experiment scenarios for a pre-defined number of runs, manage master seeds generation, notify progress, and handle experiment for cancellation.
-The `ModelRunner` class shown below, implements the Health GPS executive.
+The `ModelRunner` class shown below, implements the *Health GPS simulation executive*.

 |![Health GPS Runner Class Diagram](/assets/image/model_runner.png)|
 |:--:|